AU-Master-Thesis/thesis/sections/3-methodology/study-4/simulation.typ

     [Generated map], [A 3D representation of the map generated from the environment configuration.], [Signed distance field], [The 2D #acr("SDF") image used for collision detection.
 White#swatch(white) where the environment is free, black#swatch(black) where it's occupied.], [Communication radius], [A circle around each robot representing the communication radius.
 The circle is teal#stl when the radio is active, and red#sr when it's inactive.], [Obstacle factors], [A line from each variable to the linearisation point of their respective obstacle factors, and a circle in this point.
-Both the line and circle is colours according to the factor's measurement on a green#sg to yellow#sy to red#sr gradiant; #box(inset: (x: 2pt), outset: (y: 2pt), radius: 3pt, height: 0.5em, width: 10em, fill: gradient.linear(theme.green, theme.yellow, theme.red)).], [Tracking], [The measurement of the tracking factors and the line segments between each waypoint, that are being measured.], [Interrobot factors], [Two lines from each variable in one robot to each variable in another robot if they are currently communicating.
+Both the line and circle is colours according to the factor's measurement on a green#sg to yellow#sy to red#sr gradient; #box(inset: (x: 2pt), outset: (y: 2pt), radius: 3pt, height: 0.5em, width: 10em, fill: gradient.linear(theme.green, theme.yellow, theme.red)).], [Tracking], [The measurement of the tracking factors and the line segments between each waypoint, that are being measured.], [Interrobot factors], [Two lines from each variable in one robot to each variable in another robot if they are currently communicating.
 The line is green#sg if the communication is active in that direction, and grey#sgr3 if it's inactive.], [Interrobot factors safety distance], [A circle around each variable, visualisation the internally used safety distance for the interrobot factors.],